 “I think it would have been a normal, everyday thing, but that Dentherion tourist got under everyone’s skin,” he said.
 “Including Dachs’s.
-Now, don’t get me wrong, when they realized they had an audience they played it up, and Rin did corner him, but I think he wanted Rin to ‘win’ so to speak, just to shut her up.
+Now, don’t get me wrong, when they realized they had an audience they played it up, and Rin did corner him, but I think he wanted Rin to ‘win’ so to speak, just to silence her.
 Her companions kept wondering, aloud, why all the regulars bet on a scruffy street kid.”

 She snarled at that.
 “You’re the Superior they got to look at that tech?”

 He nodded, very serious.
-“Lady, it chills me to the bone, to think a guttershank like that has access to working tech.
+“Lady, it chills me to think a guttershank like that has access to working tech.
 But we might know more, thanks to you and your unexpected stake.”

 Word DID spread quick.

-“That, if another stake has tech, to inform him.
+“That, if another guttershank stake has tech, to inform him.
 If you hear something about tech on the streets, to please inform him.
 That’s it.
-He’s concerned, moreso than I would have suspected.”
+He’s concerned, more so than I would have suspected.”